Who does it suit?

 Benefits and disadvantages of a secured business loan

-A secured business loan can be particularly advantageous but it’s highly recommended to consider all points when your assets are at stake.
-Let’s take a look at both aspects.
+A secured business loan can be very useful but we recommend you consider all points when your assets are at stake.
+Let’s take a look at both sides of the argument.

 What are the costs involved?